Codacus/RealTimeChat/README.md

 # README #

-Project is uploaded on heroku and it will be updated frequently.
+The project has been uploaded on heroku and it will be updated frequently.

 You can find it here:
 http://cryptic-tor-52060.herokuapp.com/